Conductor

 coast run my-instance

-What Coast does
+What Coasts does

 • Discoverygit worktree list --porcelain is repo-scoped, so only worktrees belonging to the current project appear.

-• Naming — Conductor worktrees use named branches, so they appear by branch name in the Coast UI and CLI (e.g., scroll-to-bottom-btn).
+• Naming — Conductor worktrees use named branches, so they appear by branch name in the Coasts UI and CLI (e.g., scroll-to-bottom-btn).
 A branch can only be checked out in one Conductor workspace at a time.

 • Assigncoast assign remounts /workspace from the external bind mount path.